-Varieties.-A case of complete absence of the superior longitudinal sinus is mentioned by Portal (Cours d'Anat.
-Med. iv.
-29).
+Varieties.-A case of complete absence of the superior longitudinal sinus is mentioned by Portal (Cours. d'Anat Med. iv.
+29.)
 This must, of course, be a very rare anomaly.
-I have not met with an instance, but I have certainly seen three specimens (out of forty-four in which it was carefully examined), in which the size was so small that it could hardly be looked upon as a representative of the normal sinus.
-The usual tributaries in these cases turned down between the layers of the falx cerebri, and joined the inferior longitudinal sinus, while the normal tributaries of the superior petrosal sinuses were larger than usual.
-In two the straight sinus received the termination of the superior longitudinal, which did not groove the occipital bone for the last inch of its course, but turned a little forwards as well as downwards between the layers of the falx.
+I have not met with an instance, but I have certainly seen three specimens (out of forty-four, in which I was carefully examined), in which the size was so small that it could hardly be looked upon as a representative of the normal sinus.
+The usual tributaries in these cases turned down between the layers of the falx cerebriti and joined the inferior longitudinal sinus, and the normal tributaries of the superior petrosal sinuses were larger than usual.
+In two the straight sinuses received the termination of the superior longitudinal, which did not groove the occipital bone for the last inch of its course, but turned a little forwards as well as downwards, likewise the layers of the falx.

-The superior longitudinal sinus was found to bifurcate in two of the forty-four; in each case a little behind the coronal suture.
-The two branches re-united after a course of an inch and a half, in this manner enclosing a narrow ellipse.
-A similar case was reported by Vicq d'Azyr (Tab. xxxii.)
-Malacarne has recorded a case in which the superior longitudinal sinus bifurcated on reaching the apex of the occipital bone, and either branch followed the corresponding limb of the lambdoid suture to the junction with the temporal bone, when it joined the lateral sinus.
+The superior longitudinal sinus was found in two of the fortyfour to bifurcate in each case a little behind the coronal suture.
+The two branches re-united after a course of an inch and a half, in this manner, enclosing in this space a narrow ellipse.
+A similar case was reported by Vicq d'Azyr.
+(Tab. xxxii.)

+Malacarne has recorded a case in which the superior longitudinal sinus bifurcated on reaching the apex of the occipital bone, and either branch followed the corresponding limb of the lambdoid suture to the junction with the temporal bone where it joined the lateral sinus.
 The lateral sinus was then small up to that point.
 I have not met with an example of this strange anomaly.

-Sinus longitudinalis inferior (s. sagittalis inferior vel minor; s. falciformis inferior; vena longitudinalis inferior).
-This canal (which hardly deserves the name of sinus as it more nearly resembles a vein in form) commences at a variable distance behind the anterior extremity of the falx cerebri, and passes backwards between the layers of this process of dura mater till it reaches the anterior margin of the tentorium cerebelli where it joins the sinus rectus.
+Sinus longitudinalis inferior; s. sagittalis inferior vel minor; s. falciformis inferior.
+Vena longitudinalis inferior.
+This canal, which hardly deserves the name of sinus (as it nearly resembles a vein in form), commences at a variable distance behind the anterior extremity of the falx cerebri, and passes backwards between the layers of the process of dura mater till it reaches the anterior margin of the tentorium cerebelli, where it joins the sinus rectus.

-Varieties.-I have hardly found any notable abnormality in this sinus in any of the cases examined, the variations being confined to change of size and irregularity of position of origin.
-In one case, however, its termination was very peculiar.
-Instead of passing into the sinus rectus, it turned upwards between the layers of the falx to terminate in the superior longitudinal sinus, an inch and a quarter above the level of the internal occipital protuberance.
+Varieties.-I have hardly found any notable abnormality in this sinus in any of the cases examined.
+The variations being confined to change of size and irregularity of position of origin.
+In one case, however, its termination was very peculiar; instead of passing into the sinus rectus it turned upwards between the layers of the falx to terminate in the superior longitudinal sinus an inch and a quarter above the level of the internal occipital protuberance.